The leaves of moringa, also called drumstick tree, benzoil, ben oil, or horseradish tree, are some of the known healthy plants today.

 Potassium aids in the sodium and potassium pump and it also relaxes the muscles of the blood vessels, preventing hypertension or rise in the blood pressure in the process.
 Meanwhile, calcium also helps promote the growth of the bones and teeth and it also helps in the excitability of the muscles.

-Moringa Leaves as Antioxidants and Immune Boosters
+Moringa Leaves As Antioxidants And Immune Boosters

 Another benefit of moringa leaves is as an antioxidant and immunity booster.
 The plant stands as one of those with the highest antioxidant concentrations, with an ORAC value of 157,000.
 As per the publication, this figure is six times the antioxidant content of goji berries.

-Moringa Leaves and Diabetes Mellitus
+Moringa Leaves And Diabetes Mellitus

 Diabetes mellitus, an endocrine disorder marked by a prolonged increase in the blood sugar, leads to complications like heart disease, renal disease, and blindness.
 Good news is that moringa leaves help in the management of the disorder.

 According to Authority Nutrition, the leaves are capable of reducing blood sugar levels.
 In a trial, as per the publication, it was found that 30 women took seven grams of the leaf powder daily for three months.
-The study found that their fasting blood sugar levels were reduced by 13.5 percent.
+The study found that their fasting blood sugar levels were reduced by 13.5%.

-Moringa Leaves and Digestive Health
+Moringa Leaves And Digestive Health

 Moringa leaves also help promote the health of the digestive system.
 The plant has been used as treatment for ulcers, liver disease, and digestive infections.
 Also its oil promotes liver function and detoxifies harmful substances like metal toxins.